Have you visited the Simala Church also known as Simala Shrine in Cebu?

-That being said, several churches have been built in its many islands with some a favourite among devotees.
-Many devotees go to these church for fulfilment of what we call a ‘Panata’ or ‘Saad’ or simply for show of faith and to offer prayers.
+That being said, several churches have been built in its many islands with some a favorite among devotees.
+Many devotees go to these church for fulfillment of what we call a ‘Panata’ or ‘Saad’ or simply for show of faith and to offer prayers.

 Among these church is the Monastery of the Holy Eucharist or popularly known as Simala Church or Simala Shrine in Sibonga, Cebu.
 It’s actually one of the places you can visit for a day trip when you are visiting Cebu.

 The Simala Shrine was built by Marian Monks who serve as the guardian of this sacred site.
 It is said to be the place where Mama/ Mother Mary had an apparition to one of the locals and the shedding of tears of the statue of Mama Mary.

 For devotees, visiting the church is a spiritual experience.
 Others come with hopes that they’re prayers/ requests will be granted.
 Hence the hundreds of visitors per day.

 My first visit to Simala has been on 2009 with my sisters.
 Back then, it was less grand.
 Years later, Simala has seen some major structural development that makes it similar to a castle built for Mama Mary.

 Table of Contents